 34 Sleep Hacks for Your Most Restful Night Ever

-Reinforce this sleep pattern using darkness and light, advises Lawrence Epstein, MD, author of The Harvard Medical School Guide to a Good Night's Sleep: starting at dinnertime to mimic the sunset outside, which will promote the body's production of melatonin, a hormone that regulates sleep.
+Reinforce a regular sleep pattern by taking cues from the environment, Lawrence Epstein, MD, author of The Harvard Medical School Guide to a Good Night's Sleep, tells Health.
+At dinnertime, start to mimic the sunset outside in your own home by dimming the lights—this will promote the body's production of melatonin, a hormone that regulates sleep.
 Then sleep in total darkness.
 In the morning, expose yourself to bright light to shut down melatonin production and rev your body for daytime.
 In a 2015 study from University of Washington that compared two modern hunter-gatherer cultures—one with access to electricity and one without—the culture without electricity slept an extra hour each night on average because they got sleepy when the sun went down and didn't use artificial light to delay sleep.

 Create a sleep sanctuary

 During sleep, our core body temperature dips, allowing us to slip into restorative REM and slow-wave sleep.
-A 2012 study confirms that when we crank up the heat, we wake up more often and sleep less deeply.
-"Heat can delay sleep and lead to sleep fragmentation," says Ana Krieger, MD, medical director of the Weill Cornell Center for Sleep Medicine at New York-Presbyterian Hospital.
-Keep the thermostat a couple degrees cooler than during the day, about 68 degrees Fahrenheit.
+A 2012 study from the Journal of Physiological Anthropology confirms that when we crank up the heat, we wake up more often and sleep less deeply.
+"Heat can delay sleep and lead to sleep fragmentation," Ana Krieger, MD, medical director of the Weill Cornell Center for Sleep Medicine at New York-Presbyterian Hospital, tells Health.
+Keep the thermostat a couple degrees cooler than during the day—68 degrees Fahrenheit is perfect, she says.

 Ban stress in the bedroom